Ames Legion Family Meal Mission

 “We’ll keep doing it.
 As long as there’s a need,” said Deacon, “We are going to make it through this.”

-You can order your meal for curbside pickup from the Ames Legion tomorrow.
+You can order your meal for curbside pickup from the Ames Legion on Wednesday.
 The group is also holding another collection for the Iowa Veterans Homes.
 Anything chocolate is always welcome.
 More information is on the Ames Legion’s Facebook page.